entdec/mensa/README.md

 ### Coding

 - Checkout this repo
-- Setup your direnv:
+- Setup your direnv, add the following to your `.envrc`:

   ```
   export BUNDLE_RUBYGEMS__PKG__GITHUB__COM=ghp_xxxxxxw
   export RBENV_VERSION=$(cat .ruby-version)
   ```
+- Run `direnv allow`

-- Open with Visual Studio Code (or with any other editor)
+- Open with Visual Studio Code (or with any other editor) and reopen in container.
 - Run `bin/overmind s`

 ### Docs